cloudforet-io/cloudforet-io.github.io/content/en/docs/using_spaceone_console/user_guide/service_account/azure-access-control-iam-policy-management.md

 This user guide tutorial assumes that a **`subscription id`** is already created.
 Assuming that the **`subscription id`** is created, you now need to allow permission from Azure Resources so SpaceONE can collect them.

-There are two options to do so.
+There are two ways to do so.

 * **Grant _Reader role_ to Resource Groups**
   * Grant **`Reader role`** to Resource Groups where the resources are located.
 If you give a role to the resource group, _SpaceONE_ will only collect resources located in this resource group.